 “While we have methodology to follow, new types of tech don’t always fit into the old assessment criteria, challenging us to innovate and adapt.”

-“International Women’s Day is a good opportunity to reflect on the progress that’s been made to date in terms of gender diversity in the workplace,” Hannah says.
-“It’s also a trigger to consider how more change and diversity can continue to move forward, in all aspects of life”.
+“It's important to stop and reflect on the progress that’s been made to date in terms of gender diversity in the workplace,” Hannah says.
+“It’s equally important to consider how more change and diversity can continue to move forward, in all aspects of life."

 Hannah says that while the operational side of green assets has historically been male dominated, gender diversity is becoming increasingly important in sustainability from an equal opportunity perspective.